gnpthbalaji/WorkAround_Explorer/README.md

 # WorkAround Explorer

 WorkAround Explorer is a project that allows users to explore salaries by role and company.
-This project was created to explore JavaScript Modules.
+This project was created to solidify my understanding of JavaScript Modules.

 ## Project Structure